kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/04-css-architecture/03-complete-two-blocks.md

 * Remove the blue background as we just used it for an example

 ### That browerSync box is annoying so we can turn it off
-* See how cool browserSync is
+* See how cool `browserSync` is
-* Select text, make CSS change, the text is still selected, browserSync didn't even need to refresh the page
+* Select text, make CSS change, the text is still selected, `browserSync` didn't even need to refresh the page
   - When we start working with JavaScript this feature will come in very handy because, like opening and closing a menu, it is really nice to update the CSS without updating the state of the browser

 ### Cool feature - the sync in browserSync
-* Copy URL and paste in safari and firefox
+* Copy URL and paste in Safari and Firefox
 * Scroll and they all scroll
   - Any actions in one browser
     + filling out a form, opening menu,
     + They will be matched in all browsers open in your computer
 * This makes `cross browser testing super easy`

-### the External URL in terminal
+### The External URL in terminal
-* type that URL into your mobile phone or tablet and you can preview our website on your devices
+* Type that URL into your mobile phone or tablet and you can preview our website on your devices
 * So mobile testing becomes super simple too